lucascervera/innbok-releases/innMoDeler/business id/innBoK___founders___examples___Space X.md

 			- #person [[Elon Musk]]
-			 CEO and founder of SpaceX, Tesla, Neuralink, and The Boring Company.
+			 CEO and founder of Space X, Tesla, Neuralink, and The Boring Company.
 He is known for his ambitious vision of advancing technology and space exploration.